moundeveloper/Wikipedia-clone/README.md

 # Initial setup

-Make sure to have the wikipedia webscraper api on your machine you can find it in the other repository "Wikipedia Webscraper" Start the development server on running on http://localhost:3000
+Make sure to have the wikipedia webscraper api on your machine you can find it in the other repository "Wikipedia Webscraper" Start the development server on http://localhost:3000

 # Nuxt 3 Minimal Starter